Li-Yizhan/Li-Yizhan/docs/Science/ScientificComputing/NumericalIntergrationAndRootFinding.md

 **Method 3: Gaussian Quadrature**

 It can be proven that Gaussian quadrature has the largest possible precision order: $2N-1$ for $N$ function evaluations in $1D$.
+- It means that Gaussian quadrature can exactly integrate any polynomial of degree up to $2N - 1$.

 $$
 ∫_{-1}^1 f(x) dx ≈ \sum_{i=1}^N w_i f(x_i)